randall-coding/coachella-gpt/blog/write-up.md

 GPTScript is a scripting language designed to automate interactions with OpenAI's language models.
 In this post, I'll share how I used it to create a useful tool for music enthusiasts.

 This script will use Coachella's music festival lineup to make personalized band recommendations along with song samples from Spotify.
 To skip ahead, here is the final [coachella script](https://github.com/randall-coding/coachella-gpt/blob/master/blog/coachella/coachella.gpt) and the final [musical festival script](https://github.com/randall-coding/coachella-gpt/blob/master/blog/coachella/music_festival.gpt).
+And [click here](https://music-festival-gpt.onrender.com) for the final running app.

 ![render_input](https://github.com/randall-coding/coachella-gpt/assets/39175191/4633f31a-589d-4eab-86e8-85d9319b6c7d)